Flank/flank-dashboard/docs/19_feature_design_template.md

 # Design

+The design section purposes to discover the implementation details for the feature.
+What is the structure of the feature?
+How is the feature to be integrated to the project/component(s)?
+And many other details covered by the subsections below.
+But before we dive into explanations for the design parts, one should consider the following rules that hold for the whole design section:

+- The design acts within the requirements examined in the [Requirements](#requirements) section.
+- The design details all the [Analysis]($analysis) section describes/touches.
+- The design's subsections must not leave open questions about the selected implementation approach.
+Each section ends with a clear and definitive details about exactly one implementation approach.

 ### Architecture
 > Fundamental structures of the feature and context (diagram).

+This section examines the overall, top-level architecture of the feature.
+This architecture defines the approach to the feature implementation that is discussed in more details in the next section.
+The following points hold for the section:

+- The section provides and examines the fundamental architecture of the feature with no deep details (classes, methods, etc.).
+- The section explains the implementation approach to the feature.
+If there are several implementation approach:
+    - the section examines each approach and reviews its pros and cons;
+    - the section selects one approach and explains the choice providing a clear reasoning.
+- The section represents the architecture with the components diagram demonstrating responsibilities and the overall algorithm.

 ### User Interface
 > How users will interact with the feature (API, CLI, Graphical interface, etc.).

+In this section, one should explain how users interact with the feature.
+The important note here is that a user is an abstraction that represents an interaction participant.
+This could be a real end-user, developer, another component, etc. The general purpose is to describe the usage of the feature.

+Consider the following examples:

+- If the feature is related to the CLI tool, the usage can be described as the feature command executing example or the `help` command output including the feature-related points.
+- If the feature is related to the web application, the usage can be described as the User Interface [wireframes](https://plantuml.com/en/salt).
+- If the feature is related to the core implementation, the usage can be represented as the feature integration steps or the feature component usage within another component.

 ### Database
 > How relevant data will be persisted and protected.

+This section covers all the data persisting the feature implies.
+If the feature does not imply storing the user's data, one should state this fact and proceed to the next sections.

+One should consider the following working on this section:

+- Describe data the feature would persist in details (data structure, storing format, etc.).
+- Describe the data storage (database, DBMS, etc.):
+    - If the data storage is defined by the project specific storage, one may omit the details.
+    - If there are several possible storages the feature can use, one should review options with their pros and cons and select the one storage to use.
+- Describe how the feature is to interact with the storage (e.g., CRUD operations, possible scopes, queries).
+- Describe the limitations, quotes, if there are any that make sense for the feature.

 ### Privacy
 > Privacy by design.
 Explain how privacy is protected (GDPR, CCPA, HIPAA, etc.).

+This section discovers how users privacy is protected.
+One should cover the following points:

+- Describe what user's data is collected and how this data is protected.
+This may refer to analytics sent to 3rd-party services, cookies, etc.
+- Define privacy regulations the feature or related component act according to (GDPR, CCPA, HIPAA, etc.).
+- Describe is it possible to disable data collecting in the scope of the feature.

 ### Security
 > How relevant data will be secured (Data encryption at rest, etc.).

+The Security section purposes to describe how users data is secured.
+This is related to all data that users provide and application then stores in the [Database](#database) or using 3rd-party services.
+This section should contain the following information:

+- how data is secured from the insufficient access;
+- how a user can gain an access to their data (authentication/authorization, user's scope, etc.);
+- how data is encrypted and what exactly the stored information is encrypted (consider the same data described in both [Database](#database) and [Privacy](#privacy) sections).

 ### Program
 > Detailed solution description to class/method level.

+In this section, one should dive into implementation details and solidify the feature architecture.
+One should consider visualizing all the given information, if possible, to simplify the understanding of how the feature is working.
+To archive the great and clear visualization, the classes/sequence/activity/etc. diagrams may be used along with the tables and lists.
+The general idea is to clearly define the feature architecture design.

+One should keep the following guide:

+- Describe the feature structure as precise as possible with classes, their methods and fields (this should match the described abstractions in the [Architecture](#architecture) section).
+- Describe all classes and their responsibilities.
+- Describe changes in the existing classes, if any.
+- Provide code snippets to clarify complex parts in the feature implementation (these snippets are to be short and not reveal the context they belong to - as short as possible to demonstrate the idea).

+### Testing
+> Describe an approach on how the feature should be tested.

+This section concerns the feature testing process.
+Depending on the implementation, one should state what tests the feature implies, for example:

+- unit tests;
+- mockito tests;
+- integration tests;
+- e2e tests;
+- etc.

+Also, the section should cover the feature testing challenges.
+More precisely, this means that if the feature testing is not obvious, one should consider describing the most complex test cases.